tony-jones/slick/README.md

 ## Overview

-Slick is a responsive front-end framework that doesn’t use any JavaScript frameworks.
+Slick is a responsive front-end framework with a flexbox grid system.
 It pulls in inspiration and some features from frameworks such as Twitter Bootstrap, Materialize, Material Design Lite, articles and tutorials.